joeroe/fieldwalkr/README.md

 The package is in an early stage of development.
 I wouldn't recommend writing any serious code that depends on it yet, but you may find some functions useful.

-## Example

-See `vignettes/lunch_in_the_lab.R` for an example R script, originally presented at the UCL Institute of Archaeology's *Lunch in the Lab* meeting in February 2016.